Jakob-Eichberger/TrainDatabase/README.md

 # TrainDatabase
 TrainDatabase is a software that lets you control your model trains with your PC.
 Whether you want to run a single train or a whole network, TrainDatabase gives you an easy and intuitive way to do it.
-You can customize the speed, direction, lights and sounds of your trains, and switch between different layouts and scenarios.
-TrainDatabase is designed for model train enthusiasts who want to have full manual control over their hobby.
-Unlike other software that focus on automation or simulation, TrainDatabase lets you experience the thrill of driving your trains yourself
+With TrainDatabase, you can:

-The features of this software are as followed:
+- Control your model trains with your PC using TrainDatabase
-- Controlling your trains with either a mouse, hotkeys, or throttle.
+- Run a single train or a whole network with ease and flexibility
-- Fully supports double traction for control cars, unmeasured and measured locomotives.
+- Enjoy realistic and immersive simulation of train operations and scenarios
-- Database can be imported from the new Roco Z21 app.
+- Support double traction for more power and speed
-- Measuring the vehicle's speed using a micro controller and two infrared sensors.
+- Import a z21 Database for seamless integration with your existing Roco/Fleischman system

 *Note: TrainDatabase and its documentation is written in German.
 An English language package is **not** planned.*